aljazceru/sovereign-agents/README.md

 ### What are sovereign agents
 Sovereign agents are extension of a sovereign individual, expanding his capabilities and augmenting his intelect.

+### Why agents
+Currently primary modality of how people interact with any "AI" is by requesting things from it.
+But this is merely a crutch compared to the spaceship an semi-autonomous agent could do for you.

 ### Why sovereign agents
 - technology advancements and state of the world has brought us to a point where it is possible and also needed to build them
 - freedom technology for free people by free people